dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

 ## Overview

 We have a `PRODUCTION` Snowflake database with a schema named `HACKER_NEWS`.
-In our production cloud environment, we’d like to write tables to Snowflake containing subsets of Hacker News data.
+In our production cloud environment, we'd like to write tables to Snowflake containing subsets of Hacker News data.
 These tables will be:

 - `ITEMS` - A table containing the entire dataset
 - `COMMENTS` - A table containing data about comments